-You can only build so much muscle naturally and that’s why you should choose wisely how to spend your credit.
-Everybody knows somebody who used to train arms and torso all day everyday and now has underdeveloped legs.
-Usually for those people the lower body remains on the weak side forever.
-This also explains why all of those “Do you want to be a centaur?”
+You can only build so much muscle naturally, and that’s why you should choose wisely how to spend your credit.
+Everybody knows captain upper bodies with underdeveloped legs.
+Usually, their lower bodies remain on the weaker side forever.
+This also explains why the “Do you want to be a centaur?”
 5×5 squat routines produce so many people with good legs and hips but weak upper bodies.

-I believe the way you train in the beginning always leaves a mark on how you look for the rest of your life.
+I believe that the way you train in the beginning always leaves a mark on how you look for the rest of your life.

 UNIVERSAL MUSCLE GROUPS THAT GROW FAST

-EXERCISE FORM AND SELECTION MATTERS TOO
+EXERCISE FORM AND SELECTION MATTER TOO

 While the basic functions are the same for every human being, your proportions determine which muscle works harder during certain exercises.

-The torso dominant lifters usually have a built that makes the chest and back do more work during compound exercises.
-As a result those groups usually develop faster and to larger proportions.
+The torso dominant lifters have a build that makes the chest and back do more work during compound exercises.
+As a result, those groups develop faster and to larger proportions.
 The torso guys are mostly taller people with long skinny arms.